pragmint/open-practices/capabilities/visibility-of-work-in-the-value-stream.md

 ### Implement VSM Workshops

 Conduct regular VSM workshops involving representatives from each stage of the value stream.
 Map out both the current VSM and the ideal future-state VSM.
 Break down the value stream into clear process blocks and identify key metrics like lead time, process time, and percent complete and accurate (%C/A).
+DORA provided a great breakdown [here](https://dora.dev/guides/value-stream-management/).

 ### Set Work-in-Process Limits